8 practical tips for driving the Road to Hana in Maui solo in 1 day

 tips for driving the road to hana

+Looking for the best tips for driving the Road to Hana in Maui?
 The Road to Hana, or Hana Highway, is a 64-mile scenic road trip on the northeast coast of Maui, Hawaii.
 Bubbling waterfalls, black lava sand beaches, rainbow bamboo, plunging sea cliffs, and overflowing tropical gardens of Jurassic Park caliber make this one of the best road trips in the United States.
+Seriously, I had never seen anything like it and my jaw was on FLOOR almost the entire time!

-Is the Road to Hana dangerous?
+But is the Road to Hana dangerous?
 Can you drive the Road to Hana in one day?
 Can you drive the Road to Hana solo?
 With 600+ turns and 50+ one-lane bridges winding back and forth across narrow sea cliffs, driving the Road to Hana solo may not be for the faint of heart.
 But in my experience, a little planning can go a long way to creating an absolutely magical once-in-a-lifetime experience in one of the most stunning places in the world!

 BUT, there are a few critical things that you HAVE TO KNOW before you take on this adventure.
+Here are 8 practical tips for driving the Road to Hana in Maui in 1 day!

-1. Get the Road to Hana guided map from the free Gypsy Guide app.
-It’s a flexible and fully automatic audio tour guide app with perfectly timed stories, tips, and directions for the Road to Hana.
+1. Get the Road to Hana guided map from the GuideAlong app.
+It’s a flexible and fully automatic audio tour guide with perfectly timed stories, tips, and directions for the Road to Hana!

 Your Apple/Google Maps app WILL NOT WORK on Road to Hana, so this is the only real way to get directions other than buying a physical map.
 Seriously- this is my the best of all my tips for driving the Road to Hana!

-Using the Gypsy Guide Road to Hana guided map (which costs $9.99 and is worth every penny) is like having a friendly Maui local in the passenger seat of your car.
-The guide talks to you about the upcoming stops, where to to park or turn, information about what you may or may want to skip, and entertaining cultural tidbits along the way.
+Using the GuideAlong Road to Hana guided map (which costs $14.99 and is worth every penny; this isn’t sponsored or an affiliate link, it’s just a must-have that felt like SUCH a hack!) is like having a heartfelt, fun Maui local in the passenger seat of your car.
+The guide talks to you about the upcoming stops, where to to park or turn, information about what you may or may want to skip or see, and entertaining cultural tidbits along the way.
+It knows where you are along the route and points things out in real time.
+I loved this so much, and it made the experience so full and enriching (along with the drop-dead gorgeous scenery and adventure)!
 Listen to a quick sample here!

-• Again, download the Gypsy Guide map the night before.
+• Again, download the GuideAlong map the night before!

 • Download offline messaging platforms like Facebook Messenger or WhatsApp (you won’t be able to text) the night before so that you can contact someone in case of an emergency.

 • Screenshot any important email or web-based info that you may need to access while you’re on the Road to Hana.
-You won’t be able to Google or check your email, but you’ll be able to see your photos.
+You won’t be able to Google or check your email, but you’ll be able to see your photos!

 Pro tip: Maui is a long flight, so they can get expensive.
 Use my step by step quick guide to learn how to use Google Flights to find the cheapest flights!
 And don’t forget to make sure you’re ready for a comfy flight with these long flight essentials.